angelosicssu/angelosicssu/README.md

 # 👋 Hi, my name is Ângelo Gabriel!

 💻 Fullstack Developer | TypeScript · Node.js · NestJS · React · React Native · Next.js
+🎓 Software Engineering in Jala University
-📍 Based in Brazil | Computer Science Student | Passionate about scalable, real-world solutions
+📍 Based in Brazil | Passionate about real-world, scalable solutions

 ---

 ## 🧑‍💻 About Me

-I'm a **Fullstack Developer** passionate about building efficient and scalable applications that make a real impact.
+I'm a **Fullstack Developer** and a student of **Software Engineering**, passionate about building efficient, scalable, and impactful applications.

-I discovered programming in high school and quickly fell in love with the power of technology to solve problems and improve lives.
+I discovered programming in high school and quickly fell in love with the power of technology to solve real-life problems.
+Since then, I've been committed to learning continuously and applying best practices to create clean, maintainable, and user-centered systems.

-I enjoy working across the entire development stack — from crafting clean and intuitive user interfaces to designing secure, high-performance APIs and managing relational databases.
+I enjoy working across the entire stack — from intuitive front-end interfaces to robust APIs and database design — and I’m always looking for ways to improve as a developer and as a teammate.

-I’m constantly expanding my knowledge and aiming to collaborate on **innovative, purpose-driven projects**, always seeking to improve code quality, performance, and user experience.

 ---